Yonsei University: During the Korean War (1946–1952)

 Severance was approved as a college by the liberated Korean government in 1947.
 Since most medical institutions in Korea were run by the Japanese, medical staff and faculty were in short supply after their departure.
 Thus, many members of Severance staff and faculty left to assist other institutions.
 Severance took up the role of student leadership and was outspoken against US-Soviet occupation.
 In 1950, during the outbreak of the Korean War, Severance functioned as a field hospital until Seoul was overrun.
-Severance fled hurriedly, but some faculty members and students were unable to leave in time; some were killed and others were captured then exploited by the advancing North Koreans.
+Severance fled quickly, but some faculty members and students were unable to leave in time; some were killed and others were captured then exploited by the advancing North Koreans.
 Severance seniors joined the military as army surgeons.
-Although Severance returned to Seoul for a while after its recapture, it had to flee again in December on a LST in Incheon.
+Although Severance returned to Seoul for a while after its recapture, it had to flee again on December 17, 1950, carrying its medical equipments on a LST: Severance departed from Incheon and arriving in Busan and eventually relocating to Geoje and maintained a presence there until 1952.
 When Severance arrived in Busan, its medical school joined the wartime college, a temporary body.
 Meanwhile, the Severance facility in Seoul received heavy damage, as it was in the center of the city near Seoul Station.
 Severance Hospital again returned on April 1, 1952, and its medical college on June 12, 1952.

 The US military neglected the restitution of Yonhi and held other plans to use it as a military hospital or judiciary training center.
 With time, nevertheless, Yonhi came to be viewed as a missionary institution that was dispossessed by the governor-general.

 Yonhi was able to open its doors again on January 21, 1946, and, on August 15, 1946, was recognized as a university.
-Baek Nak Jun became president.
-It was a period of transition, and Yonhi University faced obstacles including financial ones; after 1947, things settled down.
-At the time, Korea lacked teachers, and Yonhi was asked to provide education and training; the Temporary Training Center for Secondary School Teachers in Mathematics, Physics and Chemistry (임시 수물화학과 중등교원양성소) was established.
-In December 1948, plans for unification of Yonhi and Severance began to take form.
+In December 1948, plans for the unification of Yonhi and Severance began to take form.
 The Graduate School was formed in July 1950.

-At this point, all progress came to a halt due to the Korean War.
+On May 10, 1950, Yonhi graduated the first post-colonial class, however in June all progress came to a halt due to the Korean War.
 The university suspended all courses on June 27 and recruited student soldiers.
 The North Korean military advanced into the Yonhi campus and established its headquarters there.
 This was a cause of severe damage to the campus when the US military recaptured Seoul in September.
 The university reopened following the recapture of Seoul, but it was once more on the run to Busan in December.
-In February 1951, Yonhi joined the wartime college; however, it kept an independent body and opened its own courses on October 3, 1951.
+In February 1951, Yonhi joined the wartime college, however, it kept an independent body and opened its own courses on October 3, 1951.
 On April 15, 1953, Yonhi began its work on restoration; Yonhi returned to its campus in the fall.

-1953–1959
+Postwar (1953–1959)

 In 1957, Severance Medical College and Hospital and Yonhi University merged to form Yonsei University.